If you ask me, one of the very best things about living in the United…

 Just down the street, you’ll find Pho Tau Bay, home of incredible green papaya salad, bun (rice noodle salads topped with bean sprouts, shredded lettuce, fresh herbs, and your choice of protein, topped with lime juice and fish sauce).
-You’ll also find great Chinese, Malaysian, German, Caribbean, Greek and Thai food between the 2400-2800 block of Nicollet—no wonder they call this stretch Eat Street.
+You’ll also find great Chinese, Malaysian, German, Caribbean, Greek, and Thai food between the 2400-2800 block of Nicollet—no wonder they call this stretch Eat Street.

 Like most major metropolitan cities, the food truck scene exploded in the Twin Cities.
-A few were so popular, they eventually opened restaurants.
+A few were so popular that they eventually opened restaurants.
 Hola Arepa is one of the cities’ most beloved.
 Located on 35th & Nicollet, this vibrant spot serves up incredible arepas, a traditional Columbian street food staple.
 It’s basically a sandwich that uses a corn pancake instead of bread.
-Try the shredded beef and plantain arepa with a side of yucca fries, washed down with a cocktail, like the Heat of the Moment, made with chipotle-infused tequila, pineapple rum, pineapple and lime juice.
+Try the shredded beef and plantain arepa with a side of yucca fries, washed down with a cocktail, like the Heat of the Moment, made with chipotle-infused tequila, pineapple rum, pineapple, and lime juice.

 You can talk Twin Cities food without a nod to the Jucy Lucy.
 It’s a riff on the classic cheeseburger, with American cheese stuffed inside the patty.
 People love to argue over who does it best.
 My pick?
 Matt’s Bar, mostly for the burger, but also for the awesome dive bar atmosphere.

 The Land of 10,000 Lakes might as well be called the Land of 10,000 breweries.
-Filled with old brick buildings that once housed factories, the Nordeast neighborhood is now home many art studios, startups, and yes, breweries.
+Filled with old brick buildings that once housed factories, the Nordeast neighborhood is now home to many art studios, startups, and yes, breweries.
 Dangerous Man is a local favorite, pouring mostly strong, full-bodied beers.
 Their peanut butter porter sounds weird, but it’s delicious.
-Indeed Brewing’s Day Tripper offers that hoppy, citrus-y punch of an IPA without knocking you on your butt; and Sociable Cider Werks has the brewery vibe, but serves cider—good news for those of you who are gluten-free!
+Indeed Brewing’s Day Tripper offers that hoppy, citrusy punch of an IPA without knocking you on your butt; and Sociable Cider Werks has the brewery vibe, but serves cider—good news for those of you who are gluten-free!

 A New Kind of Bed and Breakfast